-AASTMT to be first university in Egypt to transition from analogue to digital learning
+AASTMT to be the first university in Egypt to transition from analogue to digital learning

 Arab Academy for Science, Technology & Maritime Transport (AASTMT) has signed a multiyear partnership agreement with global digital textbook and learning platform provider Kortext, to deliver world-leading learning opportunities to students, anytime, anywhere.
 AASTMT’s 25,000 students and researchers will benefit from easy access to the highest quality digital learning materials from all the major educational publishers including Cengage, McGraw Hill, Pearson, Taylor & Francis and Wiley.